turingschool/gear-up/m4_sessions/session_two.md

 # Session 2

 ## Framing (5 min)
 This week is your last session to make improvements.
 During your work time, walk through the session and determine facilitation roles.
 We will go through some facilitator best practices before you decide on facilitation roles.
 By the end of today's session, you need to have submitted a PR to this repository with your session.
-I will review them and provide you feedback.

 Skill Focus <br>
 	* Feedback analysis<br>